kusamanetwork/userguide/docs/start/claims.md

 This means you will no longer be able to use the following instructions to claim KSMs.
 [The Ethereum Claims DApp](https://claim.kusama.network) will be disabled after block `8405350` of Ethereum (approx 9:30 am Zurich time).

 You will only be able to claim directly on the Kusama network, via your original Ethereum address that holds DOT indicator tokens.
-Updated instructions for this coming soon.
+Updated instructions can be found [here](https://guide.kusama.network/en/latest/start/dot-holders/).

 # How to get KSM (After Kusama Genesis)